KLicheR/drupalpro/contrib/readme.txt

 =========== Tips ===========

 Look in the top of each file for info on
-Notes and tips on using the tools in quickstart are included at the tops of the scripts.
+Notes and tips on using the tools are included at the tops of the scripts.

 =========== How to contribute ===========